Asking how often you should publish a blog post is like asking a social media manager how often you should post on Instagram.

 But not only would that be lying, but it’d also be damaging.

-Consistent publishing increases visibility, improves SEO performance by providing more organic openings to rank for keywords, enhances user trust through value-driven content, and helps maintain momentum with cross-channel promotion.
+Consistent publishing increases visibility, improves SEO performance by providing more organic openings to rank for relevant keywords, enhances user trust through value-driven content, and helps maintain momentum with cross-channel promotion.

 More content is certainly better, but publishing without purpose or creating low-quality content will most certainly harm your ROI.